hanzala-h/code-crafter/README.md

 There are no specific configurations required for this extension.
 Simply install it and use the commands provided. 🚀

+## Changelog

+### v1.1.0

+- **New Features**:

+  - Added a welcome message with guidance on using the extension.

+- **Fixes**:
+  - Updated the handling of the default project root to improve functionality.
+  - Fixed a bug where the Vite project command would fail if the directory already existed.

+### v1.0.0

+- Initial release with support for creating React and Vite projects.

 ## Contributing

 Feel free to open issues or submit pull requests if you have suggestions or improvements for the Code Crafter extension. 🌟